Selenuix/Selenuix/README.md

 ### Hi there 👋

-My name is Anthony, I am 19 years old aiming to be a web developer.
-I'm learning about programming and networking.
+My name is Anthony, I am 19 years old and aiming to be a web developer.
+I am learning about programming and networking.
 I've been learning web development mainly, but also know Java.

 - 🔭 I’m currently working on PlanTrip, a website to plan the perfect trip.
-- 🌱 I’m currently learning Laravel and Kotlin
+- 🌱 I’m currently learning [Laravel](https://laravel.com/), [Kotlin](https://kotlinlang.org/) and [Vuepress](https://vuepress.vuejs.org/)
+- :bookmark: Check out my projects!